 For some it is the most Asturian way of getting married.
 A couple who wants to marry by this ancestral rite should apply to the Vaqueiro Council, who will give or not, its approval for the dream to come true.
 Only one couple will be the lucky one.
 From here, preparations begin.

 One of the most important events of the Vaqueira culture has always been marriage.
-In the Asturian West, the mixed marriages of Vaqueiros and villagers were scarce.
+In the Asturian West, the mixed marriages of Vaqueiros and villagers were rare.
 That the Vaqueiros married each other was very logical, because it was a community of pastoral and transhumant sign.
 The groom's father went to the bride's house and there determined, with haggling included, what each spouse had to contribute to the marriage.
 The day of the wedding, the procession formed by the bride and groom, sponsors and guests, was preceded by trousseau carried in a country car pulled by two cows.
 In it was carried an ark or trunk with white clothes, surrounded by sacks of wheat and the belongings that made up the trousseau.
 Above all, the matrimonial bed jutted out, and the horses galloped and rode with horses to the rump, and from their mounts they shouted cries of joy and celebration.

 Much of the canons of this tradition are still recreated today.
 The day continues beginning at noon, when the official caravan meets at the top of the braña and part with the bridal procession that goes on horseback.
 For many, it is the most opportune time of the year for show off cavalry and festive costumes.
 The godmother's basket, adorned with bows containing bread, butter, eggs and sweets, adds more picturesque notes to the spectacular retinue.
 The wedding couple, today as always, continue to be the undisputed protagonists and they are entertained with a retinue of bagpipes and folk groups.
 In front of the outdoor improvised altar the arras are exchanged and the kiss that seals the commitment is given.
 Next, it happens a popular banquet, a picnic in which there is no lack of chosco, cooked ham, frixuelos, cider, whipped cream from the own brañas and vaqueiro coffee.